Man-hour: Similar units

 The similar concept of a man-day, man-week, man-month, or man-year is used on large projects.
 It is the amount of work performed by an average worker during one day, week, month, or year, respectively.
 The number of hours worked by an individual during a year varies greatly according to cultural norms and economics.
 The average annual hours actually worked per person in employment as reported by OECD countries in 2007, for example, ranged from a minimum of 1,389 hours (in the Netherlands) to a maximum of 2,316 hours (in South Korea).

 Productive system hours

-The concept of productive system hours (PSH) has been used in forestry in Austria and by extension to other work.
+The concept of productive system hours (PSH) has been used in forestry in Austria and by extension in other work.
 It includes time for breaks and can be used to calculate how long it may take to complete a task, including required recovery times from physically strenuous work, as well as legally required breaks or other human interactions.
 If it includes 15-minute breaks, it is written as (PSH15).

 A related concept is productive machine hours (PMH).